Rei-SwitchBot/faq/en-us/Evaporative Humidifier Auto-refill.md

 4. Restart your Wi-Fi router.
 5. If you have another smartphone available, try updating the firmware using that phone.
 6. Check if the device firmware can be updated using your smartphone’s tethering (hotspot) connection.
-7. If the issue persists, please contact us via SwitchBot App -> Profile -> Support ->Feedback.
-We will escalate the matter to our R&D team for further analysis.

 ---
 ### Troubleshooting There Is A Lot of Mold on the Fan Propeller of My Evaporative Humidifier